Oral thrush in babies, what you need to know!

 Oral thrush in babies, what is it?

-Oral thrush is a common infection in the mouth of newborns and young babies caused by a fungus called Candida Albicans.
+Oral thrush, also known as asosoylo in some regions of the Philippines, is a common infection in the mouth of newborns and young babies caused by a fungus called Candida Albicans.

 This Candida Albicans is also responsible for the development of yeast and other fungal infections.
-Thrush, or oral candidiasis, presents in white patches on the tongue, inner cheeks, and upper mouth.
-Babies can be at risk of oral thrush in their earlier 1st months.
+Oral thrush in Tagalog, or singaw sa bibig, presents in white patches on the tongue, inner cheeks, and upper mouth.
+Babies can be at risk of oral thrush, or asosoylo, in their earlier 1st months.

 According to medical experts at the National Health Service, UK (NHS), this fungus is present in the mouth of healthy people and it usually doesn’t cause problems.
 But sometimes, it can overgrow and infect the membranes in the mouth.